ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### 3.1 Core Concept: The Pump

-Murmur is a **pump**: it connects to Community Archive on one end and Bluesky on the other, and pushes tweets through in chronological order.
+Hivesong is a **pump**: it connects to Community Archive on one end and Bluesky on the other, and pushes tweets through in chronological order.
 It maintains a cursor (the timestamp of the last successfully synced tweet) and advances forward through the corpus.

 ```
 Twitter ──► [browser plugin] ──► Community Archive DB ──► [MURMUR PUMP] ──► Bluesky